andrewdavidmackenzie/libproc-rs/NOTES.md

 * libversion - Just returns error message on linux as no lib used
 * cwdself - just wraps env::current_dir() of rust so not so useful
 * pidpath - Returns the path of the file being run as the process with specified pid
+* kmsgbuf - get the contents of the kernel message buffer

 Pending
 ==